AEC firms can use the KS system to create their own skills assessments from scratch.

 Note that a small pop-up menu appears to the left of the 'Edit test' icon.
 This menu allows you to skip straight to the relevant step of the edit process, depending on the change you want to make.

-is where you enter the test name and a brief description of the key features being covered by the test.
+Step one is where you enter the test name and a brief description of the key features being covered by the test.

-is where you assign modules from your library, to be linked together in a 'daisy-chain', creating a longer test.
+Step two is where you assign modules from your library, to be linked together in a 'daisy-chain', creating a longer test.
 Use the green '+' icon, to add modules to your test.
 Conversely, you can remove modules by selecting the delete icon next to the module name, in the 'Your modules' panel on the right of your dashboard.

 Step three is where you choose how many questions you want to be assigned in each module.
 The 'Available questions' column displays the total number of questions in the library 'pool'.
 The 'Assigned questions' column displays how many questions will be randomly presented to users during a live test.
 Click on the 'Edit test module' icon, to select the required number of questions in each stage, then click the green tick to save your changes.